Mahasweta-usc/NLP4GOV/README.md

 While the code is initially designed to work with example datasets, it can be easily adapted to analyze and visualize user-provided policy data.
 This versatility makes it a valuable tool for comparing and understanding policy documents across various domains, facilitating data-driven decision-making and insights.

-# Semantic Search Code Notebook

-### Policy Explore (policy_explore.ipynb)
+### Institutional Adoption (policy_explore.ipynb)

-## Overview

-The Semantic Search Code Notebook is designed to compare an "institutional statement" (the "needle") with a potentially large corpus of formal or informal institutional statements (the "haystack") from various domains.
-It utilizes natural language processing techniques to identify and return the most similar statements from the haystack in relation to the given institutional statement and returns close matches of the query policy statement .
+Institutional Adoption pursues how policies are adopted, invoked, interpreted and reinterpreted by a governed community over time.
+The policy_explore.ipynb notebook is designed to compare an "institutional statement" (the "needle") with a potentially large corpus of discourse, such as email communications, deliberations, interviews, user posts, dicussion threads or tweets, etc. It utilizes natural language processing techniques to score and retrieve exchanges related to the "query" institutional statement.

-## Functionality

 - **Input Data:** This notebook requires two sets of data:
-  1. The "needle": A single institutional statement that you want to query the corpus with.
+  1. The "needle" or Query: A single institutional statement that you want to query the corpus with.
-  2. The "haystack": A potentially large collection of formal or informal institutional statements.
+  2. The "haystack" or Searchbase: Community discourse.
+A potentially large collection of emails, deliberations, interviews, user posts, dicussion threads/tweets, etc.

 ![pol_exp_inp.png](images/pol_exp_inp.PNG)